Are cockapoos high maintenance?

 - They can be destructive and show aggressive tendencies (mainly because of a lack of mental and physical stimulation)

-None of the above is annoying.
-It’s who the dog is, and if those traits don’t suit you, please feel free to choose another breed.
+None of the above means are cockapoos high maintenance.
+It’s who the dog is; if those traits don’t suit you, please choose another breed.